Brent Suter

-Brent Michael Suter (born August 29, 1989) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-He has previously played in MLB for the Milwaukee Brewers.
+Brent Michael Suter (born August 29, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Colorado Rockies and Cincinnati Reds.

 Amateur career

-Suter played high school baseball at Archbishop Moeller High School in Cincinnati, Ohio, and college baseball at Harvard University.
+Suter played high school baseball at Archbishop Moeller High School in Cincinnati, Ohio.
+He attended Harvard University and played college baseball for the Harvard Crimson.
+Suter majored in environmental science and public policy at Harvard, graduating in 2012.
+In 2009 and 2010, he played collegiate summer baseball for the Hamilton Joes of the Great Lakes Summer Collegiate League.
 In 2011, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 He was drafted by the Milwaukee Brewers in the 31st round of the 2012 Major League Baseball draft.

 Professional career

 Milwaukee Brewers

-After signing, Suter made his professional debut with the Helena Brewers where he was 4-2 with a 3.92 ERA in 12 games (11 starts).
+After signing, Suter made his professional debut with the Helena Brewers where he was 4–2 with a 3.92 ERA in 12 games (11 starts).
 He also played in three games for the Wisconsin Timber Rattlers at the end of the season.
-He began 2013 with Wisconsin, and after posting a 1.80 ERA in three starts, he was promoted to the Brevard County Manatees and finished the season there, going 7-9 with a 3.63 ERA in 21 games (20 starts).
-In 2014, he pitched for the Huntsville Stars where he was 10-10 with a 3.96 ERA in 28 games (27 starts), and in 2015, he played with both the Biloxi Shuckers and the Colorado Springs Sky Sox, pitching to an 8-4 record and a 2.36 ERA in 26 games (17 starts).
+He began 2013 with Wisconsin, and after posting a 1.80 ERA in three starts, he was promoted to the Brevard County Manatees and finished the season there, going 7–9 with a 3.63 ERA in 21 games (20 starts).
+In 2014, he pitched for the Huntsville Stars where he was 10–10 with a 3.96 ERA in 28 games (27 starts), and in 2015, he played with both the Biloxi Shuckers and the Colorado Springs Sky Sox, pitching to an 8–4 record and a 2.36 ERA in 26 games (17 starts).
 He began 2016 with Colorado Springs.

 Suter was promoted to the major leagues on August 19, 2016.
-In 26 games for Colorado Springs prior to his promotion he was 6-6 with a 3.50 ERA.
+In 26 games for Colorado Springs prior to his promotion he was 6–6 with a 3.50 ERA.
 Suter made his MLB debut that night against the Seattle Mariners at Safeco Field.
-He spent the remainder of the season with Milwaukee, compiling a 2-2 record with a 3.32 ERA in 14 games (12 being relief appearances).
+He spent the remainder of the season with Milwaukee, compiling a 2–2 record with a 3.32 ERA in 14 games (12 being relief appearances).
 Suter spent 2017 with both Colorado Springs and Milwaukee.
-In ten games for the Sky Sox he was 3-1 with a 4.42 ERA, and in 22 games for Milwaukee, he was 3-2 with a 3.42 ERA.
+In ten games for the Sky Sox he was 3–1 with a 4.42 ERA, and in 22 games for Milwaukee, he was 3–2 with a 3.42 ERA.

 Suter began 2018 with Milwaukee.
 On May 8, 2018, against the Cleveland Indians, he hit his first career home run off of Corey Kluber that went 433 feet to center field.
 On July 31, 2018, Suter underwent Tommy John surgery on his left elbow, ending his 2018 season prematurely.